Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/ref.md

 ### Forcing dependencies

-In normal usage, dbt knows the proper order to run all models based on the usage of the `ref` function.
-There are cases though where dbt doesn't know when a model should be run.
+In normal usage, dbt knows the proper order to run all models based on the use of the `ref` function.
+There are some cases where dbt doesn't know when a model should be run.
 For example, when a model only references a macro:
 - In this case, dbt thinks the model can run first because no explicit references are made at compilation time.
 - To address this, use a SQL comment along with the `ref` function &mdash; dbt will understand the dependency and the compiled query will still be valid: